jesonlay/elementary-nightly-rpms/README.md

 snapshots of elementaryOS / pantheon desktop components and applications for fedora.

-## Known Issues

-- GTK3 > 3.18 is not yet supported by the elementary GTK theme
-- the pantheon wayland session doesn't work yet

 ## Package Status

 The current build status can be seen at <https://copr.fedorainfracloud.org/coprs/decathorpe/elementary-nightly/monitor/>.